AdamNatad/PageSizer/README.md

 ![Success Popup](./Previews/PageSizer-Preview5.jpg)
 *An animated popup confirms your changes after applying the new page size.*

-### Preview 6: Help Dialog
+### Preview 6: Guide Dialog
 ![Help Dialog](./Previews/PageSizer-Preview6.jpg)
-*A help dialog provides guidance for first-time users on how to use the tool.*
+*A guide dialog provides guidance for first-time users on how to use the tool.*

 ---